d11ln/found-you/README.md

 ## installation

-to clone and run this application, you'll need Git and Docker installed on your computer.
-From your command line:
+to clone and run this application, you'll need Git and Docker installed on your computer. from your command line:

 ```bash
 # Clone this repository